DerekNonGeneric/openinf-wg-a-team/README.md

   <img alt="Info" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/info.svg">
 </picture><br>

-As of 2023-02-14, _the Engineering Productivity team, a.k.a. the A-Team_, is no
+As of 2023-02-14, _the Engineering Productivity group, a.k.a. the A-Team_, is no
 longer a discrete team.
 Its operations are split between the new Product Integrity WG meta-team and Engineering Operations.
 For now, many discussions around the test and automation work that was formerly under Engineering